 Create income statements based on your market research, target market and pricing strategy.
 Evolve your revenue projection and break even analysis and find ways to include your projected income over a certain period.

 PS: A realistic financial projection is a great way to demonstrate a business’ sustainability.
-Getting this right could be a very decisive factor as regards whether or not an investor or lender will be impressed.
+Getting this right could be a very decisive factor as regards whether or not an investor or lender will be impressed enough to support your business.

 Funding Requirement